Microsoft Store Policies

 11.12 User Generated Content

-User generated content is content that users contribute to an app or product and which can be viewed or accessed by some or all users.
-If your product contains UGC, you must
+User Generated Content (UGC) is content that users contribute to an app or product and which can be viewed or accessed by other users in an online state.
+If your product contains UGC, you must:

-- Publish and make available to users product terms of service and/or content guidelines
+- Publish and make available to users a product terms of service and/or content guidelines for User Generated Content either in product or on your website.

-- Provide a means for users to report inappropriate content within the product
+- Provide a means for users to report inappropriate content, or content that violates your terms of service or content guidelines.

 1"Store" or "Microsoft Store" means a Microsoft owned or operated platform, however named, through which Apps may be offered to or acquired by Customers.
 Unless otherwise specified, Store includes the Microsoft Store, the Windows Store, the Xbox Store, Microsoft Store for Business, and Microsoft Store for Education.